daniyal1249/MarginalRedundancy_Plot/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;where $P(x_i)$ is the probability of the time series values falling into the bin $x_i$.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Mutual information (MI) is a metric which quantifies the average amount of information observing one time series gives about another.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Building on this concept, mutual information (MI) quantifies the average amount of information observing one time series gives about another.
 Higher values of MI indicate a stronger dependency between the two time series while lower values suggest a higher degree of independence.
-This concept can be extended to quantify shared information among any number of time series, often referred to as redundancy $\mathcal{R}$.
+This notion can be extended to quantify shared information among any number of time series, often referred to as redundancy $\mathcal{R}$.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For this analysis, consider a scalar time series $X_t$.
 Let $(X_{t}, X_{t+\tau}, ..., X_{t+(m-1)\tau})$ be the time delay embedding of $X_t$ in an $m$-dimensional state space with time lag $\tau$.
 The redundancy of this vectorized time series with respect to a partition $\xi$ is given by: